EnHackathon/EnHackathon.github.io/_posts/2019-11-04-AnjaniAgrawal.md

 After raising the PR, I went back to looking for more issues to work on.
 I started looking at one about an overflow error when passing around file descriptors which seemed quite interesting.
 I left a comment on the issue and was a bit surprised to see that I received a response within just five minutes of leaving the comment!
 From the little experience that I've had, the Python open source community seems very friendly and I'd definitely recommend asking any questions or doubts you may have.

-## Conclusion
+## Conclusions

-Picking an issue can be the trickiest part, filtering by tag or area of interest is a good starting point.
+- Picking an issue can be the trickiest part, filtering by tag or area of interest is a good starting point.
-While it may seem dauting, there is plenty of documentation as well as support from the community, so do feel free to ask for help when stuck!
+- While it may seem dauting, there is plenty of documentation as well as support from the community, so do feel free to ask for help when stuck!
-It is very rewarding when you finally get to the stage of opening a PR!
+- It is very rewarding when you finally get to the stage of opening a PR!
-I really enjoyed working on this today and very much look forward to resuming my work on the overflow error issue as well as looking at other issues next week!
+- I really enjoyed working on this today and very much look forward to resuming my work on the overflow error issue as well as looking at other issues next week!